A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Conclusions

-where $m_{\ell}$ is the lepton mass and the boundary of the physical allowed region is such that fulfils $B=0$. ref.~\cite{Nyborg:1965zz} points out that the choice of variables $M_{12}^{2}, M_{34}^{2}, M_{14}^{2}, M_{124}^{2}$, and $M_{134}^{2}$ is convenient because it facilitates the finding of the limits of integration of $B$ since it only depends quadratically on each of the variables; other choices can lead to quartics.
+where $m_{\ell}$ is the lepton mass and the boundary of the physical allowed region fulfils $B=0$.
+Reference~\cite{lab68} points out that the choice of variables $M_{12}^{2}, M_{34}^{2}, M_{14}^{2}, M_{124}^{2}$, and $M_{134}^{2}$ is convenient to facilitate the finding of the integration limits of $B$, since it only depends quadratically on each of the variables.
+Other choices can lead to quartics.\\[1ex]

-\subsection{Integration limits}
+{\bf Integration limits}

-In order to find the physical region of one variable, for instance $M_{14}^{2}$, one must solve $B=0$ obtaining
+In order to find the physical region of one variable, for instance $M_{14}^{2}$, one must solve $B=0$, obtaining

 where $\lambda(a,b,c)=a^{2}+b^{2}+c^{2}-2ab-2ac-2bc$ is the basic two-particle kinematical function, the K\'allen function, $b$ is given by

 and